Understanding & Celebrating the Holy Sacraments of the Church

 CONFIRMATION

-The Sacrament of Confirmation is celebrated by baptized individuals to be strengthened by the Holy Spirit in order to live out the faith they profess.
+The Sacrament of Confirmation is celebrated by baptized individuals to be strengthened by the Holy Spirit to live out the faith they profess.
 In the Diocese of Des Moines, teens receive the sacrament in their sophomore year, after a required period of preparation.
-Non-Catholic adults seeking to receive the sacrament may find relevant information on the adults page under the Faith Formation tab.
+Non-Catholic adults seeking to receive the sacrament can find relevant information on the adults page under the Faith Formation tab.

 RECONCILIATION